 In the late 90s a mate and I teamed up against all these challengers in a pool competition at a pub.
 As we were both sober, we easily beat all our competition to the point where opposition teams were lining up to take us on.
 I suspect we must've been there for over four hours winning well in excess of 20 games before we were eventually defeated.
 Since the challenging team always pays for the game, the end result meant that bar our very first game when we were classed as challengers, we never forked out another cent for all this great entertainment.

 I have a reasonably high success rate of winning games at air hockey.

 Played a round of Fuseball (table soccer) with a mate of mine.
-It was only a "best out of three" match but it had the intensity of the FA Cup because we were so evenly matched even if our skills were of a low standard.
+It was only a "best out of three" match but it had the intensity of the World Cup because we were so evenly matched, even if our skills were of a low standard.
 Eventually I came out triumphant 2 games to 1 - talk about mega tension!